GLIMS-RGI/rgi_user_guide/_sources/04_revisions.md

 ## Data processing workflow

 Previous RGI versions have been generated largely in an ad-hoc manner based on data collected from GLIMS and many individual contributors.
 Although highly successful in generating the first near-complete global glacier inventory and releasing almost annual updates until 2017, the exact procedures are not fully documented, and code and tools used to generate the dataset not publicly available.
-A major goal in RGI 7.0 was to largely automate the process with open-source code, and rely exclusively on GLIMS as data source for the generation of the RGI ([Figure 2](fig-workflow)).
+A major goal in RGI 7.0 was to largely automate the process with open-source code, and rely exclusively on GLIMS as data source for the generation of the RGI.

 :::{figure-md} fig-workflow
 <img src="img/workflow.png" alt="data workflow" class="bg-primary mb-1">